 All my mother had kept was the board itself, so we were missing the game instructions.
 This would be important as there would obviously be more information in the instructions about what we were supposed to do on the tour.
 After much searching I managed to track down a complete game for sale on Ebay, and snapped it up.
 The box revealed that the full title of the game was Coaching Tour of Great Britain.
 So from the word go, we knew that although we were going to follow the rules as closely as possible, we could not be completely strict about this – we were not going to ride round the country in a coach and horses for two reasons (1) it would take forever and (2) we are not millionaires.
 Also in the box were the original instructions, the board in amazing condition, far better than my mum’s board, and even the original dice (sorry, I know it’s “die” but can we just dispense with that and accept that the English language has moved on, as it always does!)

 Pinning down the date of the game is tricky.
-We will look at that in the next blog post and also something of the history of Chad Valley, who made the game.
+We will look at that later in this article and also something of the history of Chad Valley, who made the game.

 So we will be following the route and writing about our adventures and any interesting historical information that is appropriate for each location.
 There will be a photo of the game board at each location.
 The locations are of course some of the most important sites in the country, at least from the perspective of the game creator in the 1940s.